FAQ

 These are the AI models that give humanoid robots their intelligence.
 Also known as Vision-Language-Action (VLA) models, they enable robots to understand and respond to human actions and language while pursuing the goals they are tasked with.
 The missing ingredient is training data: vast quantities of real-world human activity data, analogous to the text data that enabled the Large Language Model (LLM) breakthroughs now reshaping knowledge work.

-Trace mining partners gather data from real-world task interactions during their regular daily activities.
+Trace contributors gather data from real-world task interactions during their regular daily activities.
 This data is then verified, labeled, and processed to create high value training data for robotic AI servitors.

 The